Clarence Linton Murrell was a strict disciplinarian and a stickler for good time management in the work place.

 As a supervisor, she recalled the many stories from his former charges about the high level of discipline he brought to the job.
 “To his day, many people who worked under you remember X 547 and when it was approaching the depot the word went out ‘Murrell coming fellas and you know he don’t stand for any foolishness back to work’ and they thought he didn’t know.”

-Dame Sandra said it was people like Clarence who have made Barbados what it is today and I want to thank you for what you have done for the country.
+Dame Sandra said it was people like Clarence who have made Barbados what it is today and thanked him for what he did for the country.

-Clarence, who resided in Rendezvous Gardens, Christ Church for over 60 years, now lives with daughter Heather Lewis, in Coral Crescent Development, Long Bay, St. Philip.
+Clarence, who resided in Rendezvous Gardens, Christ Church for over 60 years, lived out his later years with daughter Heather Lewis, in Coral Crescent Development, Long Bay, St. Philip.